 8. For camping in Devon, Bolberry House Farm is a spacious camp site with beautiful sea views, situated in an area of outstanding natural beauty.
 Easy walking distance to National Trust coastal paths and facilities include ladies and gents showers and toilets, utility area and a dishwashing room plus play area for children.

 9. Holburne Blue Anchor in Somerset has beautiful sea views on one side of the park country views on the other.
 There are excellent facilities at this holiday park and plenty of fun activities for the family, including crazy golf, fishing, an indoor pool and an adventure playground.

 10. Take a trip to the Isles of Scilly and visit Troytown Farm campsite.
 An absolutely stunning location with incredible views across the Atlantic.
 As well as the typical facilities at a campsite, there is the added benefit of secure lockers and power points.
-If you don’t fancy lugging your own camping gear to this site, Troytown offers rentable canvas bell tents, fitted with air-beds, camping stove, cool box, table and chairs, kitchenware and even buckets and spades for the kids!
+If you don’t fancy lugging your own camping gear to this site, Troytown offers rentable canvas bell tents, fitted with air-beds, camping stove, cool box, table and chairs, kitchenware and even buckets and spades for the kids!by

 When it comes to erecting a tent, I know it sounds obvious but reading the instructions really does make a difference.
 It’s surprising just how much of us ignore them actually!
 Make sure you have them handy as well as following these handy tips in your quest for the perfectly-pitched tent.